midlantica/LovelyBunchOfCoconuts/content/grifts/degrowth-movement.md

 ---
 title: 'Degrowth Movement'
-claim: 'Degrowth Movement'
+grift: 'Degrowth Movement'
-translation: "Let's all be poorer — on purpose."
+decode: "Let's all be poorer — on purpose."
 ---